zglossip/javafest/README.md

 # JavaFest

-I'm going into this with no plan.
+I'm going into this with no plan and am making it up one feature at a time.
 Let's see what each release brings us.

 ## Current Functionality